WASdev/sample.batch.bonuspayout/docs/Using-WDT.md

 ## Using Maven with WDT

-Follow for [more info][wdt-maven-notes] on organizing the project to support WDT publish and deploy within Maven build
+Follow for [more info](/docs/Using-Maven-With-WDT-Published-App.md) on organizing the project to support WDT publish and deploy within Maven build

 ## Links